simurghi/Alien_Invasion/README.md

 ### <b>Menu Options:</b>

 - **Game Speed**: Normal is the default game speed.
-Can select from "Slow", "Normal", "Fast", "Very Fast", or "Ludicrous"
+Can select from "Slow", "Normal", "Fast", "Very Fast", or "Ludicrous".
+Score multiplier is increased on faster speeds.
 - **Music**: Adjusts in-game and menu music by increments of 10%.
 Disabled when at 0%
 - **Sound**: Adjusts in-game and menu sound by increments of 10%.
 Disabled when at 0%
 - **Resolution**: Toggles between "Native" resolution (960x640), "Scaled" (upscales base resolution to fit display in integer increments, if possible), and "Full Scaled" (upscales base resolution to fit display in exclusive fullscreen).